Plague (disease): Bubonic plague

 When a flea bites a human and contaminates the wound with regurgitated blood, the plague-causing bacteria are passed into the tissue.
 Y. pestis can reproduce inside cells, so even if phagocytosed, they can still survive.
 Once in the body, the bacteria can enter the lymphatic system, which drains interstitial fluid.
 Plague bacteria secrete several toxins, one of which is known to cause beta-adrenergic blockade.

 Y. pestis spreads through the lymphatic vessels of the infected human until it reaches a lymph node, where it causes acute lymphadenitis.
 The swollen lymph nodes form the characteristic buboes associated with the disease, and autopsies of these buboes have revealed them to be mostly hemorrhagic or necrotic.

 If the lymph node is overwhelmed, the infection can pass into the bloodstream, causing secondary septicemic plague and if the lungs are seeded, it can cause secondary pneumonic plague.

 Septicemic plague

 Lymphatics ultimately drain into the bloodstream, so the plague bacteria may enter the blood and travel to almost any part of the body.
-In septicemic plague, bacterial endotoxins cause disseminated intravascular coagulation (DIC), causing tiny clots throughout the body and possibly ischemic necrosis (tissue death due to lack of circulation/perfusion to that tissue) from the clots.
+In septicemic plague, bacterial endotoxins cause disseminated intravascular coagulation (DIC), causing tiny clots throughout the body and possibly ischemic necrosis, in which tissues die due to a lack of blood circulation.
 DIC results in depletion of the body's clotting resources so that it can no longer control bleeding.
-Consequently, there is bleeding into the skin and other organs, which can cause red and/or black patchy rash and hemoptysis/hematemesis (coughing up/ vomiting of blood).
-There are bumps on the skin that look somewhat like insect bites; these are usually red, and sometimes white in the center.
+Consequently, there is bleeding into the skin and other organs, which can cause a red or black patchy rash, and coughing up and vomiting of blood.
+There are bumps on the skin that look somewhat like insect bites; these are usually red, and sometimes white in the centre.
 Untreated, the septicemic plague is usually fatal.
-Early treatment with antibiotics reduces the mortality rate to between 4 and 15 percent.
+Early treatment with antibiotics reduces the mortality rate to between 4 and 15 per cent.